Etihad Airways Earns Third Consecutive Five-Star Rating At APEX Awards

-ABU DHABI, 22nd September, 2023 (WAM) -- Etihad Airways has been rated as a Five-Star Global Airline by the Airline Passenger Experience Association (APEX) for the third consecutive year.
-The rating recognises the airline's excellence at the APEX Awards Ceremony in Long Beach, California.
+Abu Dhabi : Etihad Airways has received a Five-Star Global Airline rating from the Airline Passenger Experience Association (APEX) for the third consecutive year.
+This award is determined by passenger feedback and underscores the Airline's ongoing commitment to excellence.

-The APEX Five Star Airline Awards were created based on neutral, third-party passenger feedback and insights gathered in partnership with TripIt® from Concur®, the world's highest-rated travel-organising app.

-For the 2024 Awards, passengers across more than 600 airlines worldwide rated nearly one million flights using a five-star scale.
-The awards are independently certified by a professional external auditing company.

-Commenting on the recognition from APEX, Antonoaldo Neves, CEO of Etihad, said,“Our guests are at the heart of all we do, and we are immensely proud to retain our Five-Star rating for the third year in a row, thanks to their ratings and feedback.
-We strive to deliver world-class service for our guests, inspired by the traditional Emirati hospitality of our home in Abu Dhabi, and we will continue to push the boundaries of the industry even higher.”
+CEO Antonoaldo Neves expressed immense pride in achieving this recognition.
+He gave credit to the valuable ratings and feedback from their guests.
+Moreover, he emphasized that Etihad places its guests at the center of all their endeavors.
+And always strive to deliver high quality service inspired by traditional Emirati hospitality.

-The recognition comes as Etihad prepares to launch three new destinations, with flights to Dusseldorf launching on 28th September, Copenhagen on 29th September and Osaka on 1st October.
-Additionally, Etihad's network expansion has included increasing flight frequencies across a number of routes across Europe and Asia, making travel even more convenient.
+Furthermore, as part of its expansion plans, Etihad is preparing to launch flights to three new destinations; Dusseldorf on September 28, Copenhagen on September 29, and Osaka on October 1.
+Additionally, the Airline has increased flight frequencies on various routes across Europe and Asia, making travel more convenient for passengers.

-Etihad's award-winning guest experience offers the highest standards of service and hospitality regardless of the cabin, whether a guest chooses to fly in The Residence, Etihad's unique three-room suite on the Airbus A380, or in First, Business or Economy cabins across the fleet.
+Moreover, Etihad Airline is known for its excellent guest experience.
+And it ensures the highest standards of service and hospitality in every cabin class.
+Whether a guest chooses to fly in The Residence, Etihad's exclusive three-room suite on the Airbus A380, or in First, Business, or Economy cabins throughout the fleet, a superior travel experience is guaranteed.

 Legal Disclaimer: